What is FHIR?

-When a patient visits various healthcare facility such as clinics, imaging centers, laboratories, pharmaceutical, and hospitals, the patient data becomes distributed in these facilities and to save time and overcome inconvenience, the patient data has to be communicated and shared over the healthcare network in some consistent and effective from one healthcare facility to another.
+When a patient visits various healthcare facilities, the patient data becomes distributed in these facilities.
+To save time and also overcome inconvenience, the patient data has to be hared over the healthcare network.
+Data is shared in some consistent and effective way from one healthcare facility to another.

-This is when FHIR comes into action as a standard for communication among dozens of different kind of heterogeneous systems across the hospitals/facilities.
-It is to say that the systems at these different locations speak different languages and FHIR standard is used to translate these languages so a flow of communication is established between different digital machines.
+This is when FHIR comes as a standard for communication among dozens of heterogeneous systems across the hospitals/facilities.
+It is to say that the systems at these different locations speak different languages.
+FHIR standard is used to translate these languages so a flow of communication is established between different digital machines.

 The biggest advantages of using FHIR is that power of hardware and communication technology is harnessed as the interoperability is granted by FHIR between these devices as a significant amount of time is saved in medical procedures.
 FHIR is not something unique or something very new.
-It is built on top of the same technology on which many top social media sites are built like Facebook and Pinterest.
+It is built on top of the same technology on which many top social media sites are built.